thirty33/CRM-ADMINISTRATOR/README.md

 - phpUnit (unit/feature): php artisan test.
 - vitest (unit/feature): npm run test.
 - laravel dusk (e2e): php artisan dusk.
+- note: to run e2e testing you must run the project first, so follow instructions on section "Configure project in local environment" and after run the project (npm run dev & php artisan serve) and only when the project is running you can run: laravel dusk (this command going to reset migrations, so when tests have finished, rerun seeders: php artisan migrate:refresh --seed)

 ## Requirements: